Working Memory Capacity of ChatGPT: An Empirical Study: Results

-In the verbal task variants, we observed a performance pattern strikingly consistent with human participants, with the LLM's performance declining significantly when \textit{n} increased from 1 to 3 (Figure \ref{fig:verbal_results}).
-While CoT prompting has significantly improved the performance of the LLM, feedback on whether the model has performed correctly on the previous trial failed to meaningfully improve performance.
-On the other hand, adding noise made the model perform worse, as expected -- these noises may be interpreted as analogous to distractors in human behavioural tasks.
+\paragraph{Verbal \textit{n}-back experiments.} In the verbal task variants, we observed a performance pattern strikingly consistent with human participants, with the LLM's performance declining significantly when \textit{n} increased from 1 to 3 (Figure \ref{fig:verbal_results}).
+Furthermore, apart from the noise variant, all of the other three variants have a working memory capacity of around 3: their $d'$ drops to around $1$ when $n=3$.
+Adding noise significantly reduces the model's working memory capacity, which is analogous to distracting stimuli presented in human working memory experiments~\cite{doi:10.1073/pnas.1523471113}.